MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementMacOSSoftwareUpdateAccountSummary.md

 ### -CategorySummaries
 Summary of the updates by category.
-To construct, see NOTES section for CATEGORYSUMMARIES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for CATEGORYSUMMARIES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphMacOSSoftwareUpdateCategorySummary[]